-- Thereafter, any donation made to the member may be approved or denied by the Chief of Police on a case-by-case basis.
-No member may be forced or coerced into donating sick leave for a fellow member; - (7) The donation of sick leave under this program shall occur on a strictly volunteer basis.
+Thereafter, any donation made to the member may be approved or denied by the Chief of Police on a case-by-case basis.
+No member may be forced or coerced into donating sick leave for a fellow member;

+- (7) The donation of sick leave under this program shall occur on a strictly volunteer basis.
 With the permission of the member who is in need of leave, the Human Resources Director may inform members of a member's need for leave. - (8) Members are prohibited from offering or receiving payments, remuneration or compensation of any kind, directly or indirectly, to another member as an inducement for donating leave. - (9) Receipt of privately paid insurance will not adversely impact rights under this article. - E. The leave donation program shall be administered on a pay-by-pay period basis.
-Members using donated leave shall be considered on active pay status, and shall accrue leave and be entitled to any benefits to which they would otherwise be entitled. - F. Leave accrued by a member while using donated leave shall be used, if necessary, in the following pay period before additional donated leave may be received. - G. Donated leave shall not count towards completion of a member's initial probation period, if received during his or her initial probationary period. - H. Donated leave shall be considered sick leave, but shall not be converted into a cash benefit at any time, including at the end of employment. - I. Eligibility to receive donated leave shall cease upon any of the following occurrences: - (1) Certification from the member's health care provider that the extended serious health condition which necessitated the leave donation is no longer applicable; - (2) A member's application for service or disability retirement is approved; - (3) Death of the member or of the affected family member; or - (4) Exhaustion of all available donated leave. - 24.11.
+Members using donated leave shall be considered on active pay status, and shall accrue leave and be entitled to any benefits to which they would otherwise be entitled. - F. Leave accrued by a member while using donated leave shall be used, if necessary, in the following pay period before additional donated leave may be received. - G. Donated leave shall not count towards completion of a member's initial probation period, if received during his or her initial probationary period. - H. Donated leave shall be considered sick leave, but shall not be converted into a cash benefit at any time, including at the end of employment. - I. Eligibility to receive donated leave shall cease upon any of the following occurrences: - (1) Certification from the member's health care provider that the extended serious health condition which necessitated the leave donation is no longer applicable; - (2) A member's application for service or disability retirement is approved; - (3) Death of the member or of the affected family member; or - (4) Exhaustion of all available donated leave.

+24.11.
 Personal Emergency Leave (PEL).
 In January of each year, a member may convert a maximum of sixteen (16) hours of sick time to personal emergency leave (PEL).
-PEL may be used without restriction relative to staffing levels, and subject to the following conditions: - A. PEL may be taken at the discretion of the member in no less than 4-hour increments. - B. PEL must be requested at least two (2) hours prior to the start of the member's scheduled duty hours. - C. PEL is limited to two members per shift on any day and will be approved on a first come-first served basis. - D. PEL shall not be approved during a state of emergency, on Thanksgiving Day, Christmas Day, or New Year's Day, or on any day that has been designated as a "no leave" day in accordance with Section 20.8. - E. PEL that is not utilized during a calendar year is forfeited; and, no member is entitled to payment for unused PEL upon separation from employment.
+PEL may be used without restriction relative to staffing levels, and subject to the following conditions:

+- A. PEL may be taken at the discretion of the member in no less than 4-hour increments. - B. PEL must be requested at least two (2) hours prior to the start of the member's scheduled duty hours. - C. PEL is limited to two members per shift on any day and will be approved on a first come-first served basis. - D. PEL shall not be approved during a state of emergency, or on any day that has been designated as a "no leave" day in accordance with Section 20.8.
+PEL may not be used on any of the holidays designated in Section 22.3. - E. Up to sixteen (16) PEL hours may be rolled over to the following calendar year; and, no member is entitled to payment for unused PEL upon separation from employment.